neon-beat/neon-beat-back/README.md

 - [ ] Implement buzzer feedback
 - [ ] Remove useless features of dependencies if found
 - [ ] Allow to switch buzzer_id for a player
+- [ ] Update `mongo` value of `AppState ` to None (and send False to `degraded` watcher) each time a mongo function returns a connection error
 - [ ] Implement tests

 ## Questions

 - Do we want to manage public SSE deconnexion ?
 No
 - Do we want to modify a playlist when it is already imported in the backend ?
 No, we import again

+TODO: Manage MongoDB disconnection for mongo function errors